creoapp/documentation/docs/classes/HTTPRequest.md

 **super**: **[DataSet](DataSet.md)**

-The HTTPRequest class and the <a href="HTTPClient.html">HTTPClient</a> class enable you to downloading content via HTTP.
+The HTTPRequest class and the <a href="HTTPClient.html">HTTPClient</a> class enable you to download content via HTTP.
 An HTTPRequest is always part of an <a href="HTTPClient.html">HTTPClient</a> and defines the request specific properties like the HTTP method, the path of the resource with the possibility to use dynamic values for header, path, query and body parameters.

 ### Events